 In this study, we regenerated past events in the ITS of three projects.
 We further applied different prioritization and triage algorithms used in the literature.
-For each, we defined some assumptions.
-However, we acknowledge that those assumptions might be strong and bug prioritization/triage as a multifaceted problem cannot be handled by simple, naive approaches, but we used the same preprocessing steps and assumptions applied in the literature.
+We made certain assumptions for each case, which are consistent with the previous studies.
+However, we acknowledge that those assumptions might be strong, and bug prioritization/triage as a multifaceted problem may not be handled by simple, naive approaches in practical settings.
 Moreover, we evaluated different strategies in terms of evolutionary metrics, e.g., the number of overdue bugs, together with traditional metrics, e.g., the assignment accuracy.
 That is, we ensure to include a complete list of metrics that can be used by other researchers while reporting their model's performance.
 Nevertheless, the Wayback Machine can easily incorporate more metrics based on the study objectives.
-Regarding the evolution in severity levels of a bug, we need to mine textual information of each bug's discussions.
-Changes in the severity level are not directly recorded in the bug's history.
-We plan to extend our work by incorporating the dynamic of the severity levels during a bug's lifespan.
+Regarding the evolution in severity levels of a bug, textual data of each bug's discussions needs to be mined to extract necessary information as the changes in the severity level are not directly recorded in the bug's history.
+We plan to extend our work by incorporating the dynamics of the severity levels during a bug's lifespan.